ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 The `Logger` above then already classifies as a service, it only serves one purpose and that is to take in log messages and do something with them.
 To be more specific it will append them into a fix defined file.

 But wait.
 What do you do if the situation occurs, when you just want to print out the log messages.
-Well you could take in another parameter something like `public function log(string $message, bool $printMessage) : void` but that just doesnt feel right..
+Well, you could take in another parameter something like `public function log(string $message, bool $printMessage) : void` but that just doesn't feel right..
 I mean what if you want to add another option to send the message via UDP?

 To solve this in a DI manner we need to make the `Logger` class more stupid: